Thomas Stretch: Clockmaker

+Independence Hall

 During his prime years, Thomas Stretch was probably the most competent clockmaker in Philadelphia.
-In 1752, when Isaac Norris (statesman) was selecting a man to build the first clock for the State House, today known as Philadelphia's Independence Hall, he chose Thomas Stretch, the son of his old friend and fellow council member, to do the job.
+In 1752, when Issac Norris was selecting a man to build the first clock for the State House, known now as Independence Hall, he chose Thomas Stretch, the son of his old friend and fellow council member, to do the job.

-In 1753 Thomas Stretch erected a large clock dial and masonry clock case at the west end of Independence Hall in Philadelphia.
+In 1753, Thomas Stretch erected a large clock dial and masonry clock case at the west end of Independence Hall in Philadelphia.
 That equipment, which resembled a giant tall clock (grandfather clock), had been removed in about 1830.
 The clock's dials were mounted at the east and west ends of the main building connected by rods to the clock movement in the middle of the building.

 The western end had a masonry structure designed to look like the clock case.
 The acquisition of the original clock and bell by the Pennsylvania Colonial Assembly is closely related to the acquisition of the Liberty Bell.
 By mid-1753, the clock had been installed in the State House attic, but six years were to elapse before Thomas Stretch received any pay for it.

-During the summer of 1973 a replica of the Thomas Stretch clock was restored to Independence Hall.
-The $159,000 replica included a 14-foot copy of the clock case atop a 40-foot soapstone column, just the way it looked during the Revolutionary War.
+During the summer of 1973, a replica of the Stretch clock was restored to Independence Hall.
+The $159,000 replica included a 14-foot copy of the clock case atop a 40-foot soapstone column, just the way it looked during the American Revolutionary War.
 To lessen danger of deterioration, the original delicate wood carvings were instead cast in polyester bronze.
 The only major concession in modernism: the clock, with an eight-foot dial painted red-brown and Persian blue, is powered by electricity rather than wooden works and weights.

-While conducting a study of early clockmakers in Philadelphia, Carolyn Stretch located in the Philadelphia area twenty clocks by Peter Stretch (1670-1746), seven by his son Thomas Stretch (1695-1765), and two by Thomas' brother William Stretch (1701-1748).
+While conducting a study of early clockmakers in Philadelphia, Carolyn Stretch located 20 clocks in the Philadelphia area by Peter Stretch (1670-1746), seven by his son Thomas Stretch (1695-1765), and two by Thomas' brother William Stretch (1701-1748).
 Watches made by Thomas Stretch were also greatly treasured by their owners.
 That she had not been so successful in locating many of the clocks made by Thomas Stretch is attributed to the fact that they have reached the hands of dealers and been scattered across the country.
 By 1710, the Stretch clocks had not only a minute hand but also a second hand.
 The most sophisticated Peter Stretch clock found was owned by The State in Schuylkill.